-The RICS Level 3 Building Survey is the most comprehensive analysis of a property, involving a highly detailed inspection and report to provide you with the best possible advice on the condition of the property and any repairs required.
+Gowers Surveyors carry out RICS Level 3 Building Surveys, the most comprehensive analysis of a property available.
+This involves conducting an in-depth inspection and producing a detailed report to provide you with the best possible advice on the condition of the property and any repairs required.

 Why is a Building Survey important?

-Every building material has a lifespan, which means that once your property is fifty or sixty years old, key structural components are likely to have deteriorated substantially.
-Add in the possibility of subsidence, damp or timber decay, and a property that seems to be in good condition to the untrained eye can have a number of serious defects under the surface.
+Every building material has a lifespan, which means that once your property is more than 50-60 years old, key structural components are likely to have deteriorated substantially.
+Add in the possibility of subsidence, damp or timber decay, and a property that seems to be in good condition to the untrained eye can have a number of serious defects below the surface.

-The cost of urgent repairs can quickly add up, leaving new homeowners with a huge bill on top of the sum they paid for the property.
+The cost of urgent repairs can quickly add up, leaving new homeowners with a huge bill on top of the price they paid for the property.
 By investing in a RICS Building Survey, a trained professional can look for potential problems and deliver an estimate of the associated repair costs.
 This gives buyers a valuable insight into the property as well as factual evidence with which to renegotiate the price and budget accordingly before they commit to the purchase.

 What does a Building Survey include?

-We aim to provide the very best quality Building Surveying service you can find, with detailed annotated reports based on an in-depth expert inspection.
+We aim to provide the very best quality Building Surveying service you can find, with detailed annotated reports based on an in-depth site inspection.
 We are very experienced in all types of local property, including listed stone buildings, thatched properties and commercial properties.

-The site inspection will usually take at least five hours and will cover every visible aspect of the property.
+The site inspection will usually take at least 5 hours and will cover every visible aspect of the property.
 This includes internal areas such as lofts, basements and accessible spaces between floors and walls, as well as the external grounds and any outbuildings.